Get a better understanding of your supply chain network and optimize your flows with the help of intelligent visualizations.

 You can use pySankey

-You can find the source code in my GitHub repository and a detailed tutorial in this video for more details.
+You can find the source code in my GitHub repository, and a detailed tutorial is included in this video.

 Network Design

-Supply chain Network Optimization makes the best use of data analytics to find an optimal combination of factories and distribution centres to produce and deliver products at the lowest cost.
+Supply chain Network Optimization uses data analytics to find an optimal combination of factories and distribution centres to produce and deliver products at the lowest cost.

 ❓ QUESTION 2